apache/tvm/apps/microtvm/ethosu/README.md

 Prerequisites
 -------------
-If the demo is run in the ci_cpu Docker container provided with TVM, then the following software will already be installed.
+If the demo is run in the ci_cortexm Docker container provided with TVM, then the following software will already be installed.

-If the demo is not run in the ci_cpu Docker container, then you will need the following:
+If the demo is not run in the ci_cortexm Docker container, then you will need the following:
 - Software required to build the Ethos(TM)-U driver stack and run the demo (These can all be installed by running tvm/docker/install/ubuntu_install_ethosu_driver_stack.sh.)
   - [Fixed Virtual Platform (FVP) based on Arm(R) Corstone(TM)-300 software](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps)